 Okay, so I know I've spent all of this time talking about the difficulties of dating someone who works as a line cook, but there are plenty of upsides too.

-Line cooks are diligent and hard working.
-Many cooks I have met through restaurants have gone on to obtain Masters degrees, open their own businesses, or start successful careers in the arts.
-They are people who are accustomed to being present, and working hard, which is a life skill which they carry with them regardless of whether they remain in the culinary world or not.
+Line cooks are diligent and hard-working.
+Many cooks I have met through restaurants have gone on to obtain master's degrees, open their own businesses, or start successful careers in the arts.
+They are people who are accustomed to being present and working hard, which is a life skill that they carry with them regardless of whether they remain in the culinary world or not.

 So you still may be asking yourself whether or not dating a line cook is for you, and I can't give you a good answer.
 The best piece of advice I can offer is to know your expectations, communicate them to your line cook, and do your best to hold them to whatever standard they agree to while still maintaining a keen understanding that their lifestyle may have certain demands and pressures may not be apparent to you.
 The best thing you can do is be patient while remaining firm with what you need from your partner to be happy.

 Best of luck!

 © 2019 Chill Clinton